-Like most of us I didn’t have an amazing 2020, and my emotional and psychological capabilities were pushed past their breaking points, greatly impairing my psychological state and quality of life.
+Like most of us, I didn’t have an amazing 2020.
+My emotional and psychological capabilities were pushed past their breaking points, greatly impairing my psychological state and quality of life.
 I have a long history of battles with anxiety and depression, and the source (ADHD) has only recently been fully revealed.
-This past spring, after addressing ADHD once and for all, my doctor mentioned the possibility of TMS because they had acquired a machine and the means to use it to treat patients.
+This past spring, after finally approaching ADHD treatment in a realistic way, my doctor mentioned the possibility of TMS because they had acquired a machine and the means to use it to treat patients.
 I had asked my doctor about it the previous May or June, but it was too early at that time to consider it.
-By this spring, however, the things that were affecting me had gotten worse and had taken their toll for nearly a year.
-My doctor brought up TMS and recommended I think about it for a while, I said I would, then I quickly became certain that I needed it.
+By spring of 2021, however, the things that were affecting me had gotten worse and had taken their toll for nearly a year.
+My doctor brought up TMS and suggested I dwell on it for a while.
+Considering I had already done research on it, I decided pretty quickly to go for it.

-Transcranial Magnetic Stimulation, or TMS, is a relatively new psychiatric procedure used as a more permanent or semi-permanent treatment for depression, specifically for those who have been unable to adequately treat their depression with medication.
+Transcranial Magnetic Stimulation, or TMS, is a relatively new psychiatric procedure used as a more permanent or long-term treatment for depression, specifically for those who have been unable to adequately treat their depression with medication.
 It’s become something that insurance can cover now, and is growing in availability.
 Some may confuse it with ECT or Electro-Convulsive Therapy, which has been around longer and is more controversial and stigmatized.
-TMS bears very little resemblance to ECT; TMS doesn’t send electricity into the body like ECT does, but instead sends small magnetic pulses into very specific, pinpointed parts of the brain.
-While the science behind it is still being studied, the idea is that electromagnetic pulses stimulate the part of the brain that has basically become dormant or fatigued from prolonged depressive stressors.
+TMS actually bears very little resemblance to ECT; TMS doesn’t send electricity into the body like ECT does, but instead sends small magnetic pulses into very specific, pinpointed parts of the brain.
+A cartoony approach would be saying TMS is to ECT what a chisel is to a sledgehammer- one is way more precise.
+There are people who receive ECT with successful results today, though, and there is some stigma for ECT left over from the bleaker periods of mental health treatment in the mid-20th century.
+While the science behind TMS is still being studied, the idea is that electromagnetic pulses stimulate the part of the brain that has basically become dormant, numbed or fatigued from prolonged depressive stressors.
 The stimulation sort of “wakes up” that part of the brain so that it can then function more like it did when it was healthier.
 When I began treatment I learned that the opposite can be done too, for anxiety- the same location on the opposite lobe of the brain receives far slower pulses to try and calm it down, or make it less overactive.

 TMS is done in regular visits over an extended period of time.
 In my case, I went five days a week if nothing came up, as long as I had enough sleep.
 Per the doctor’s recommendations, if I had less than 4 hours of sleep, I didn’t go.
 Treatment lasted for 6 weeks, the first two weeks being exclusively depression treatment (which is astonishingly quick) and the latter 4 are both depression and anxiety treatment (which is slow, and takes about 30 minutes in my case, instead of about 3).
 Once that concluded, there were another 6 sessions covered by my insurance that were used for “cooldown” sessions, or alternatively could have been used for “maintenance” sessions.
 Cooldown sessions are exactly what it sounds like- a few sessions to phase the treatment out.
 Maintenance sessions are for later, if the depression or anxiety return in some form and necessitate more TMS treatment.